-Defence Health is a restricted-membership health fund for the Australian Defence Force and wider defence community.
-It's part of Members Own Health Funds, an alliance of nonprofit and mutual health funds that promotes the benefits of funds that reward members rather than investors or overseas owners.
+Defence Health is a nonprofit restricted membership health fund for the Australian Defence Force and the wider defence community.
+It's part of Members Health, an alliance of nonprofit and mutual health funds.

 Phone: 1800 335 425

-Current or former members of the Australian Defence Force, reservists, civilian employees of Department of Defence (or related departments), employees of Defence contractors.
+Current or former members of the Australian Defence Force, reservists, civilian employees of Department of Defence (or related departments), employees of Defence contractors, and some family members of any of the above.

 A medical gap is the difference between Medicare's recommended fee and what your doctor actually charges for a treatment or service.